VoidWalkerDev/Nexa/README.md

   </a>
 </p>

-Welcome to Axiom, a rudimentary chess engine crafted purely through AI-assisted development.
+Welcome to Axiom, a basic chess engine crafted purely through AI-assisted development.
 This project serves as a demonstration of basic chess engine principles and the potential of AI in software creation.

 ## Purpose